dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

 ```

 This is expected.
-We never told jna where the `libchucknorris.so` file is.
+We never told JNA where the `libchucknorris.so` file is.

 As a reminder, the file currently lives in the `build/default` folder.
 Here's how we built it: